facebookincubator/velox/velox/docs/functions/window.rst

 More details:

-* The PARTITION BY fields separates the input rows into different partitions.
+* The PARTITION BY fields separate the input rows into different partitions.

   This is analogous to how the aggregate functions input is separated into different groups for evaluation.
   If PARTITION BY fields are not specified, the entire input is treated as a single partition.

-* The ORDER BY fields determines the order in which input rows will be processed by the window function.
+* The ORDER BY fields determine the order in which input rows are processed by the window function.

   If ORDER BY fields are not specified, the ordering is undefined.